Packing Dishes for Moving

 How to Pack Plates for a Move

-- Place plate on the center of a sheet of packing paper and pull corners in toward the center, wrapping the plate completely.
+- Place plates on the center of a sheet of packing paper and pull corners in toward the center, wrapping the plate completely.
 Tape paper down to fully wrap the plate.

 - Once you’ve wrapped a few plates, stack them and fully wrap the entire stack of plates.